How Long Before Green Pool Turns Blue? Complete Timeline

 Visual Indicators

 Proper treatment shows progressive lightening from dark green to light green to cloudy blue-white, and finally to crystal clear blue.
-If your pool isn't lightening after 24 hours of proper chemical levels, recheck your calculations and test strips accuracy.
+If your pool isn't lightening after 24 hours of proper chemical levels, recheck your calculations and use liquid test kits rather than test strips for accurate SLAM-level chlorine readings.

 Chemical Indicators